 We experience cycles of freezing and thawing, which is very common in our region.
 The rotating cycles put much stress on tree and plant roots.
 You can manage the stress on the plants and trees by insulating the roots with mulch.
 Mulching allows you to regulate the varying temperatures.

-Fall mulching can be essential, especially if you want your plants and trees to be in their best condition as early as possible next week.
-Contact us today at Hometown Landscape for more advice or if you would like us to take care of this for you.
+Fall mulching can be essential, especially if you want your plants and trees to be in their best condition as early as possible.
+Contact Hometown Landscape today for more advice or if you would like us to take care of this for you.
 We are always happy to help.